choojs/choo-store/README.md

 - `initialState` to make resetting easy
 - `events` for all your events
 - `reset` event included by default
-- `render` is a default option for all events
 - event names made available in `state.events`

 ## Install